francium/website/content/reading.md

 2018-02-14

-Scalzi universe is in a state of total war.
+Scalzi's universe is in a state of total war.
 The Colonial Union and Colonial Deference Forces represent humanity in Universe and are looking to expand while in competition with all other alien race who themselves are doing the same -- except the Consu; the Consu are badass.
 But the story itself focuses on the adventures of an individual, senior, recruit